KMengBrown/Population-level-Task-evoked-Functional-Connectivity/README.md

 * Comparison_Mech_2.R

 The following file replicates the simulation study for ptFCE estimation bias/variance in the Supporting Information of ME.
+* Estimation_bias_and_variance_ptFCE.R

+The following file replicates the simulation study for the influence of random noise on estimation bias/variance.
 * Influence_of_noise.R